martoscloudarchitect/ComprehensiveAzureAIPOCFramework/README.md

 | Security / GRC | Secret hygiene, identity boundaries, future logging & observability tie-ins |
 | AI / Data Engineer | Using Azure OpenAI (key vs Entra ID), structured experimentation |

-Below are some of the achievements through the proposed methodology:
+Below are some of the achievements through the proposed methodology so far on this project:

 Value 1 - Mesure the Deployment Time and provide inputs for BCDR Plan.
 ![alt text](99_Images/Resource_Deployment_Bicepjpg.jpg)